Mont Xalibu

 Mount Xalibu is a mountain located in the unorganized territory of Mont-Albert, in Quebec.
 Culminating at 1120 m above sea level, it is one of the highest peaks in the Notre Dame Mountains.
 It is located in Gaspésie National Park.

 Toponymy

-The mountain, without official designation until 2 February 1989, was given the Mi'gmaq name of an animal that inhabits its flanks, the woodland caribou.
+The mountain, without official designation until 2 February 1989, was given the Mi'kmaq name of an animal that inhabits its flanks, the woodland caribou.

 Geography

 Situation

 Mount Xalibu is located in eastern Canada, in the province of Quebec, on the northern flank of the Gaspé Peninsula.
 It is 40 km southeast of the town of Sainte-Anne-des-Monts, capital of La Haute-Gaspésie Regional County Municipality, and 450 km northeast of Quebec, provincial capital.
 The summit rises to 1120 m of altitude in the McGerrigle Mountains, within the Chic-Choc Mountains of the Notre-Dame range.

 Topography

 Mount Xalibu is part of the McGerrigle Mountains, formerly called Tabletop (“table top”) because of their constitution in plateaus which surmount steep rock faces.